vishnu-m77/interview-exercise-ai/README.md

 uvicorn src.main:app --reload --host localhost --port 8000
 ```

-The application will automatically initialize the vector store with sample documentation on startup.
+The application will automatically initialize the vector store with sample data on startup.

 ## API Usage